METEO 3 Lesson 4 Images

 Text description of the during that hour, 0.13 inches of rain fell in Louisville image.

 The image is a bar graph displaying hourly precipitation data in inches for Louisville Bowman Field, KY, as reported by the Midwestern Regional Climate Center.
-The graph covers a time span from June 10th, starting at midnight, and continues in two-hour increments until 18:00 (6 PM).
+The graph covers a time span from June 10th, starting at midnight, and continues in two-hour increments until 18:00 (6 PM EST).
 The y-axis on the left, labeled "Precipitation (in)," ranges from 0 to 0.15 inches.
-The x-axis features time, marked in military format, with labels such as 02:00, 04:00, and so on.
+The x-axis features time, marked in military format, with labels every 2 hours on June 10th until 18:00.

 The graph consists of green bars indicating precipitation with most bars representing minimal amounts except for a taller bar at 16:00.
-This bar, highlighted by a red rectangle, shows a peak in precipitation.
+This bar, highlighted by a red rectangle, shows a peak in precipitation of 0.13 inches during this hour.
 The right y-axis, labeled "Relative Humidity (%)," is not displayed with data but is included in the graph design.

-At the bottom of the graph, a legend distinguishes the green color as representing precipitation.
+At the bottom of the bar graph, a legend distinguishes the green color as representing precipitation.

 Evaporation Rates, Condensation Rates, and Relative Humidity